chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Security Considerations {#security-considerations}

-The relaxed validation procedure ({{client-policy}}) offers similar security properties to the stricter validation described in {{DDR}}, when a DDR-enabled resolver is identified by a non-public IP address.
-With either policy, the client can establish a secure connection to the resolver in the absence of an active attacker, but an on-path attacker can impersonate the resolver and intercept all queries.
-However, there are some important differences in the security properties that result from these policies.
+When the client uses the conservative validation policy described in {{DDR}}, and a DDR-enabled resolver is identified by a non-public IP address, the client can establish a secure DDR connection only in the absence of an active attacker.
+An on-path attacker can impersonate the resolver and intercept all queries, by preventing the DDR upgrade or advertising their own DDR endpoint.

+These basic security properties also apply if the client uses the relaxed validation policy described in {{client-policy}}.
+Nonetheless, there are some subtle but important differences in the security properties of these two policies.

 ## Transient attackers

-With the conservative validation policy, a transient on-path attacker can only intercept queries for the duration of their active presence on the network.
+With the conservative validation policy, a transient on-path attacker can only intercept queries for the duration of their active presence on the network, because the client will only send queries to the original (non-public) server IP address.

-With the relaxed validation behavior, a transient on-path attacker could implant a long-lived DDR response in the client's cache, directing their queries to the attacker's server long after the attacker has left the network.
+With the relaxed validation behavior, a transient on-path attacker could implant a long-lived DDR response in the client's cache, directing its queries to an attacker-controlled server on the public internet.
+This would allow the attack to continue long after the attacker has left the network.

 ### Solution: DNR